-The primary portion of the building's main FAÇADE is at the BUILD-TO-ZONE while a small percentage is set back, creating a court space.
-This space can be used as an apartment entry court, garden space, or for restaurant outdoor dining.
+The primary portion of the building s main FAÇADE is at the BUILD-TO-ZONE hile a small percentage is set bac creating a court space.
+This space can be used as an apartment entry court garden space or for restaurant outdoor dining.